Communicating the decision Statutory flexible working requests

 • how the employee can appeal the decision, including any timeframe for appealing

-The Acas Code of Practice says you should include 'any additional information which is reasonable' to help explain your decision.
+The Acas Code of Practice on requests for flexible working says you should include 'any additional information which is reasonable' to help explain your decision.
 This could include:

 • the steps you took to investigate whether you could accept the request